hgoldstein95/reflective-minimal/README.md

 >   * `LICENSE`
 >   * `.gitignore`

-TODOs
-  - add missing things (look at old repo, they are probs there)
-    * STLC reflective where annnotation is typeOf
-    * noAnn

 ## Recreating Results

 This will provide a step-by-step as to how to recreate the following results from our paper: